Mat Sadler

-Mathew John Sadler (born 26 February 1985) is an English former professional footballer who is head coach of Walsall.
+Mathew John Sadler (born 26 February 1985) is an English professional football manager and former player and is the current assistant manager of Lommel.

-He played as a left-footed defender, capable of playing either at full-back or as a centre-back.

-Sadler played in the Premier League and the Football League for Birmingham City.
+Sadler played as a left-footed defender, capable of playing either at full-back or as a centre-back.
+He played in the Premier League and the Football League for Birmingham City.
 He spent most of his career in the Football League, for Northampton Town, Watford, Stockport County, Shrewsbury Town, Walsall, Crawley Town, Rotherham United and Oldham Athletic.